MicrosoftDocs/dynamics-365-intelligent-order-management/topics/calling-intelligent-fulfillmen-optimization-engine.md

 #### Order detail

-This section describes the order detail table.
+This section describes the fields within the order detail section of the api request.

 | Name | Data type | Description |
 |-------------------------|-------------------------|--------------------------|